aarong/feedme-client/README.md

-  Emitted when the actual state of the feed object changes from `opening` or `open` to `closed`, and when the error condition has changed since an earlier `close` event was emitted (for example, when feed access is denied by the server and then the client disconnects from the server).
+  Emitted when the actual state of the feed object changes from `opening` or `open` to `closed`, and when the error condition has changed since an earlier `close` event was emitted (for example, when feed access is denied by the server and then the client disconnects from the server, or when the feed is desired closed and then desired open but the client is not connected to the server).

   If the event was triggered by a call to `feed.desireClosed()` then no arguments are passed to the listeners.